Xevib/osmbot/bot/templates/inline_article.md

   {{data.tag['addr:state']}}
 {% endif -%}{% if 'addr:country' in data.tag -%}
   {{data.tag['addr:country']}}
-{% endif -%}{% if 'addr:housenumber' or 'addr:street' or 'addr:housename' or 'addr:city' or 'addr:postcode' or 'addr:district' or 'addr:suburb' or 'addr:province' or 'addr:state' or 'addr:country' in data.tag %}
+{% endif -%}{% if 'addr:housenumber' in data.tag or 'addr:street' in data.tag or 'addr:housename' in data.tag or 'addr:city' in data.tag or 'addr:postcode' in data.tag or 'addr:district' in data.tag or 'addr:suburb' in data.tag or 'addr:province' in data.tag or 'addr:state' in data.tag or 'addr:country' in data.tag %}
 {% endif -%}
 {% if 'ref' in data.tag -%}
 {{'\U0001F6E3'}} {{data.tag['ref']}}